Youssef-Ghallab/pose-workspace-private/README.md

 3. Launch training or evaluation using the matching script under [`ViTPose/`](./ViTPose).
 4. Inspect outputs under [`ViTPose/evaluation/`](./ViTPose/evaluation) or local Slurm logs.

-If you specifically need the detector scripts rather than the pose pipeline, use [`yolo26det/README.md`](./yolo26det/README.md).
+If you specifically need the copied Ultralytics baseline scripts rather than the maintained `ViTPose` pipeline, use [`yolo26det/README.md`](./yolo26det/README.md).